Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 - Lazy load below-the-fold images

 ## SEO Requirements
-- **Title Tag**: "YardPass - Simplify Event Management | Ticketing & Analytics Platform"
+- **Title Tag**: "Liventix - Simplify Event Management | Ticketing & Analytics Platform"
 - **Meta Description**: "The all-in-one platform for event ticketing, real-time analytics, and community engagement.
 Join the beta and transform how you manage events."
 - **H1**: One per page (Hero headline)
 - **Alt text**: All images and icons